 Managing multiple stocks can be cumbersome to follow and manage.
-However, the moomoo app simplifies the process by allowing you to navigate with baskets of investments that allow for quicker actions, easier-to-find opportunities, and may lead to better decision-making.
+However, the moomoo app simplifies the process by allowing you to navigate with baskets of investments that allow for quicker actions, and easier-to-find opportunities, and may lead to better decision-making.

 The moomoo app allows you to access the global markets and tools such as the industry's heat map and helps you diversify your investment portfolio.
 See how moomoo can help you diversify your portfolio.